 Porting your phone number into CallRail is free.

-A credit card must be added to the account in order to begin the porting process.
+A credit card must be added to your account in order to begin the porting process

 On average, it takes 4-6 weeks from the time we receive your documents to the time your number is ported.
 Bulk port requests can take up to 6-8 weeks.
 The amount of time varies depending on the carriers involved.
 Your number may be transferred at any time during this window.
 We pre-configure your numbers in your account to ensure there is no downtime when the number is transferred.

 Be sure you have a destination number to forward to before you port your number to CallRail.
 Every number in CallRail needs to forward to an existing number you own outside of CallRail.
 You'll add this destination number to the CSV you upload as the "forwarding number" when you submit your port request to us.

 Do not cancel your service with your existing provider until you have confirmed the port is complete

 If you cancel your service before the port is complete, your existing provider may cancel your phone number and you may be unable to transfer or recover it.

 Once the number is ported into CallRail, standard per-number and per-minute fees apply (just like your other CallRail numbers).

 Use these instructions to submit a port request.